 Step 2: Cut the Scissor Joint

-Start with the cuts.
-To cut the scissor joint I am using a Japanese saw – ryoba saw.
+Secure the workpiece in place and start with the cuts.
+To cut the scissor joint I am using a Japanese saw – Ryoba saw.

 The first cut goes vertically along the centerline to about halfway through the splice.
 The second cut is made on the opposite side of the wood piece to the same depth.